 14. Knuckle

 Although the outer layer of this cut is somewhat grainy, this portion is extremely lean and boasts a fine texture on the inner region of the thigh.
-The central portion is tender and great for steaks and roast beef. it can be cut into small pieces and used for Japanese BBQ or in stir-flies.
+The central portion is tender and great for steaks and roast beef.
+It can be cut into small pieces and is often used in Japanese BBQ or stir fry.

 15.Shank

-Stringy, but when cooked for a long time, the collagen flows out and softens the meat.
+While initially stringy, after being cooked for a while, the collagen flows out and softens the meat.
 Good for stewed dishes such as stew and curry.
-Using pressure cooker would save you time.
+Use a pressure cooker to save yourself time.

 Meat Grading System